nest/nestml/doc/nestml_language/nestml_language_concepts.rst

    model my_custom_neuron:
        # [...]

-This documentation block is rendered as HTML on the `NESTML Models Library <https://nestml.readthedocs.io/en/latest/models_library/index.html>`_.
+This documentation block is rendered as HTML on the :doc:`models library <models_library/index>`.

 Comments in the model